 Closed for all University recognized holidays

 Matriculated undergraduate and graduate students are eligible to work as student employees with CLU.
-Students must remain enrolled at least part-time in their degree seeking program in order to remain eligible for employment.
+Students must remain enrolled at least part-time in their degree seeking program in order to remain eligible for employment (Fall/Spring semesters only).
 If a student's unit count falls under half-time (6 units for undergraduate students), the student will no longer be eligible to work on-campus.
 Students who have graduated from the Undergraduate program will not be eligible for student employment.
 If you are uncertain about your eligibility, please contact the Student Employment Office.
 Students working in the summer will not have to follow the unit requirements but must be enrolled for fall.